William O. Douglas: Law school

-He traveled to New York taking a job tending sheep on a Chicago-bound train, in return for free passage, with hopes to attend the Columbia Law School.
+He traveled by train from Yakima to New York in 1922, taking a job tending sheep on a Chicago-bound train, in return for free passage, with hopes to attend the Columbia Law School.
 Douglas drew on his Beta Theta Pi membership to help him survive in New York, as he stayed at one of its houses and was able to borrow $75 from a fraternity brother from Washington, enough to enroll at Columbia.
 Six months later, Douglas's funds were running out.
-The appointments office at the law school told him that a New York firm wanted a student to help prepare a correspondence course for law.
+The appointments office at the law school told him that a New York firm wanted a student to help prepare a correspondence course in law.
 Douglas earned $600 for his work, enabling him to stay in school.
 Hired for similar projects, he saved $1,000 by semester's end.
 In August 1923, Douglas traveled to La Grande, Oregon, to marry Mildred Riddle, whom he had known in Yakima.
-Douglas graduated second in his class at Columbia in 1925.
+Douglas graduated from Columbia in 1925 with a Bachelor of Laws degree, ranked second in his class.

 During the summer of 1925, Douglas started work at the firm of Cravath, DeGersdorff, Swaine and Wood (later Cravath, Swaine & Moore) after failing to obtain a Supreme Court clerkship with Harlan F. Stone.
-Douglas was hired at Cravath by attorney John J. McCloy, who would later become the chairman of the Board of Chase Manhattan Bank.
+Douglas was hired at Cravath by attorney John J. McCloy, who later became the chairman of the Board of Chase Manhattan Bank.

 Yale Law School

-Douglas quit the Cravath firm after four months.
-After one year, he moved back to Yakima, but soon regretted the move and never practiced law in the state.
-After a time of unemployment and another months-long stint at Cravath, he started teaching at Columbia Law School.
-He joined the faculty of Yale Law School, where he became an expert on commercial litigation and bankruptcy law.
+Douglas quit Cravath after four months.
+After one year, he moved back to Yakima but soon regretted the move and never practiced law in Washington.
+After a period of unemployment and another months-long stint at Cravath, he started teaching at Columbia Law School.
+In 1928, he joined the faculty of Yale Law School, where he became an expert on commercial litigation and bankruptcy law.
 He was identified with the legal realist movement, which pushed for an understanding of law based less on formalistic legal doctrines and more on the real-world effects of the law.
-Teaching at Yale, he and the fellow professor Thurman Arnold were riding the New Haven Railroad and were inspired to set the sign Passengers will please refrain... to Antonín Dvořák's Humoresque #7.
+Teaching at Yale, he and his fellow professor Thurman Arnold were riding the New Haven Railroad and were inspired to set the sign Passengers will please refrain... to Antonín Dvořák's Humoresque #7.
 Robert Maynard Hutchins described Douglas as "the most outstanding law professor in the nation."
-When Hutchins became president of the University of Chicago, Douglas accepted an offer to move there, but he changed his mind once he had been made a Sterling Professor at Yale.
+When Hutchins became president of the University of Chicago, Douglas accepted an offer to move there, but he changed his mind after he was made a Sterling Professor at Yale.